Westlake Securities Advises on Sale of Drafft Root Beer

 Feb 02, 2021, 10:37 ET

 Drafft Root Beer, Inc., a multi-generational family-owned business founded in 1969, is a premium beverage business that specializes in the manufacturing and co-packing of beverage concentrates, mixes and syrups.
-The Company will join the growing family of consumer-packaged goods businesses that have been launched by Rockport Ventures including Greenbelt Kombucha, Strange Land Brewery, Texas Sake Company, and Barrel Creek Provisions.
+The Company will join the growing family of consumer- packaged goods businesses developed and managed by Rockport Ventures including Strange Land Brewery, Greenbelt Kombucha, Texas Saké Company and Sneaky Chef Foods.

-"Our business is built around helping founder and family-owned businesses conduct these types of transactions," stated Westlake CEO Matt Andersen.
-"We were pleased to bring these two companies together and to help both bring their visions to fruition."
+“Our investment banking business is built around helping founder and family-owned businesses conduct these types of transactions,” stated Westlake CEO Matt Andersen.
+“We were pleased to bring these two companies together and to help both bring their visions to fruition.”

+Nathan Klatt, Rockport Ventures Partner, commented on the transaction: “We are excited to build on Drafft’s 50-year legacy by solidifying relationships with our current customers and developing new product lines and sales channels.”

-Based in Austin, Texas, Managing Director Mark Austin led the transaction on behalf of Westlake Securities.
-For more information, please visit: www.westlakesecurities.com
+Managing Director Mark Austin led the transaction on behalf of Westlake Securities.

 About Westlake Securities